msaligane/Big-DoE-OpenROAD/README.md

 3. Start NUM_PROCESS jobs.
 4. Collect results/logs/reports/objects/designs folders, the pdn.cfg and the config.mk files in a data folder.

-Currently, the run_design.py script can sweep the following parameters, the script can also generate random data points using LHS method
+Currently, the run_design.py can use LHS method to generate random data points, and the following parameters can be swept using the script.

 ```
 CLK_PERIOD  		- constraint.sdc in designs